 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 Detox is the first phase in treating someone with an Inhalant addiction.
 Detoxing from Inhalant abuse may take longer than other substances; chronic Inhalant abusers may need several weeks to fully detox.
 Inhalants accumulate in the fatty tissue of the brain, heart, liver, and muscles, which is why chronic abusers of Inhalants take longer to fully rid their body of the substances.
 The detox period allows chemicals stored in the body to be flushed out.

 During detox, people getting clean from Inhalants may also experience physical and psychological symptoms of withdrawal.
 These withdrawal symptoms may include:

 - Brief hallucinations

-Most people who stop taking inhalants do not experience withdrawal symptoms.
-If they do, these symptoms usually start showing up around 24 to 48 hours after quitting.
-There aren’t any medications specifically designated to help alleviate the symptoms of inhalant withdrawal, but doctors may recommend supplements to help with the nausea and sleeplessness.
+Most people who stop taking Inhalants do not experience withdrawal symptoms.
+If they do, their symptoms usually begin to appear around 24 to 48 hours after ceasing use.
+There aren’t any medications specifically designated to help alleviate the symptoms of Inhalant withdrawal, but doctors may recommend supplements to help with the nausea and sleeplessness.

-An inpatient rehabilitation center can be beneficial since inhalants are legal and easy to acquire.
-However, going through rehabilitation for an inhalant addiction is generally not the same as the process for more common addictions.
-It is recommended for incoming patients to have a physical exam in case they have an inhalant-related health problem, such as liver or kidney abnormalities.
+An inpatient rehabilitation center can be beneficial since Inhalants are legal and easy to acquire; their accessibility could otherwise be a roadblock to someone looking to quit.
+However, going through rehabilitation for an Inhalant addiction is generally not the same as the process for more common addictions.
+It’s recommended that incoming patients have a physical exam in case they have an Inhalant-related health problem, such as liver or kidney abnormalities.
 The patient should also be assessed for any co-occurring mental conditions.

 Make a Call (855) 826-4464